Christmas comes alive at Wheelock Place

 Santa Claus looks favourably upon shoppers this Christmas.
 While you are busy checking off your Christmas gifting list, Wheelock Place will be offering mall-wide promotions from now until Jan 1, 2018.

+Redeem a Christmas Beauty Set (worth more than $60) with a minimum spending of $1,000 in five same-day receipts.

-With this much savings, you may want to drive to Wheelock Place to carry your Christmas haul back home.
-Shoppers with a minimum spending of $30 in a single receipt at any F&B outlet can redeem $6 worth of parking rebate - so dine away with friends and loved ones.
+With this much savings, shoppers can redeem $6 worth of parking rebate with a minimum spending of $30 in a single receipt at any F&B outlet - so dine away with friends and loved ones.

-Need your gifts all wrapped up and ready to go this Christmas?
-Spend a minimum of $50 in a single receipt and redeem an exclusive Christmas wrapper to prep your gifts for the holidays.

-Spend $1,000 in five same-day receipts to be eligible for a redeemable Christmas Beauty Set (worth more than $60).

 Redemption items are available at the Redemption Counter at Level 2, next to EpiCentre, on a first-come- first-served basis and while stocks last.